PatriziaGessa/NewsApp/README.md

 # Project Overview
 A news feed app to display regularly updated news from the internet using [Guardian API](https://open-platform.theguardian.com/documentation/).
-This is API which returns information in a JSON format.
+This API which returns information in a JSON format.

 # Design & functionality include